iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### Settings priorities

 Configurations are often layered: an application may ship with built-in default settings, that an administrator may selectively override for all users of the application.
 Beyond that, additional configuration may be needed on a per-organization, per-iTwin, and/or per-iModel level.
-[SettingsPriority]($backend) define which dictionaries' settings take precedence over others - the dictionary with the highest priority overrides any other dictionaries that provide a value for a given setting.
+[SettingsPriority]($backend) defines which dictionaries' settings take precedence over others - the dictionary with the highest priority overrides any other dictionaries that provide a value for a given setting.

 A [SettingsPriority]($backend) is just a number, but specific values carry semantics:
 - [SettingsPriority.defaults]($backend) describes settings from settings dictionaries loaded from files automatically at the start of a session.